Discover animals, habitats, fossils, minerals, and American Indians – we’ve got them all in our exhibit halls!

 Meet incredible prehistoric beasts from the Mesozoic Era, go on a fantastic journey to explore the wild cats of our world, innovate in our interactive children’s exhibit, and explore agricultural and environmental science in our outdoor exhibits!

 Open seasonally, this interpretation of 400 years of Catawba Indian culture, adaptation, and survival is a must-see for visitors interested our region’s rich heritage.
 Visit a prehistoric bark-covered house, council house, and log cabins.

 Elizabeth W. Robinson Hall

-Previously known as the Creepy Nature exhibit, The Elizabeth W. Robinson Exhibit Hall hosts rotating exhibits with studies of earth science.
+Site of the former Creepy Nature exhibit, the Elizabeth W. Robinson Exhibit Hall hosts rotating earth science exhibits.
 This hall is currently closed as we create something new and exciting!